Ec(h)o: V. postlude (2023)

 Cello - Zhu En Li

-With Hidden Meaning is a solo cello work in three parts.
-As the composition progresses, the cello's musical material deviates from the lyrical melodies of the first part and showcases a more inward-looking exploration of timbres and textures (parts two and three).
+With Hidden Meaning is a solo cello work in three-parts.
+As the composition progresses, the cello's musical material deviates from the lyrical melodies of the first part and showcases a more inward-looking exploration of timbres and textures (II and III).

 To keep up to date with Lewis' work please visit or follow his Soundcloud profile: https://soundcloud.com/lewisinghamcomposer